(CNN) -- Here's some background information about Salmonella.

 Salmonella infections can be life-threatening especially for young children, pregnant women and their fetuses, the elderly, and people with weakened immune systems.
 The Salmonella infection can spread from the intestines to the blood stream and cause death if not treated early.

 A small number of persons infected with Salmonella may develop Reiter's syndrome which causes painful urination, joint pain, and eye irritation.
 This condition can last for months or years and can lead to chronic arthritis.

 Prevention: Avoid cross-contamination of food.
 Keep uncooked meats separate from other food.

 People infected with Salmonella should not prepare food for others.

 Proper storage and handling of food helps prevent the growth of Salmonella and thorough cooking destroys the bacteria.
 Raw or undercooked meat or eggs and raw or unpasteurized dairy products should not be consumed.
-Produce should be washed very thoroughly.
+Produce should be washed thoroughly.